-M68K Ada provides information for other tools \tilde{A} ¢ \hat{A} \hat{A} notably the GNU debugger GDB and the GNU profiler GPROF.
-GPROF is not included with M68K Ada, but may be used with a native Ada compiler to provide a useful analysis of software that is intended to be run on the target microprocessor.
-M68K Ada can also provide information for future program analysis tools.
+M1750 Ada provides information for other tools--notably the GNU debugger GDB and the GNU profiler GPROF.
+GPROF is not included with M1750 Ada, but may be used with the native GNAT compiler to provide a useful analysis of software that is intended to be run on the target microprocessor.
+M1750 Ada can also provide information for future program analysis tools.
 This is done by an implementation-defined pragma that allows the programmer to annotate the Ada source with arbitrary comments that are preserved in the internal data structures.